hafixo/gradient-installer/README.md

 - nfs (ensure export has proper permissions nobody:nogroup)

 ### 4. Setup a wildcard SSL certificate
 Gradient uses a wildcard SSL certificate to secure HTTP traffic into your processing site.
+You will need two files: one private key file and one .crt file that contains your entire certificate chain including any root or intermediate certificates.
+(Example: https://support.comodo.com/index.php?/Knowledgebase/Article/View/1145/1/how-do-i-make-my-own-bundle-file-from-crt-files)

 Example:
 - *.gradient.mycompany.com